How ‘a pretty wild 24 hours’ led tight end Luke Willson back to the Seahawks

 He’d resigned himself to continuing to work out at home, try out when teams called, and hope that eventually he’d find work again.
 If it was Seattle, all the better.

-“I kind of hoped maybe I would be back here, but it wasn’t something where I was like, ‘Yeah, I’m definitely going to be back here,’’’ Willson said.
+“I kind of hoped maybe I would be back here, but it wasn’t something where I was like, ‘Yeah, I’m definitely going to be back here,’ ’’ Willson said.

 Now that he is, Willson has something of a to-do list: Get a new boombox to replace the old one he gave to his brother and that he put to good use in 2017, when he and offensive lineman Jordan Roos dreamed up “Techno Thursdays.’’
 In what he jokingly called “a movement,’’ Willson, Roos and a few other players wore short shorts and listened to techno music in the locker room before practice.
 One day, Carroll even joined in on the short shorts movement.